Activity: 29 Replies | 8 Subscribers

 As a longstanding COX customer, I don't want VOIP phone service as it has limitations when real emergencies happen (e.g., power outage, earthquake, etc.) Traditional copper phone lines work without electricity, with VOIP no power, no phone.
 This is really disappointing to me.
 I have copper for a reason and I don't need special modems to use the telephone, which has been around for over 100 years.

 Hope COX doesn't force this on me.
 My phone isn't broke, so there is no need to change it.

 We understand your concerns and rest assured this platform has been tested and will function properly.
-These modem are provided with an internal battery that will hold power for dial tone up to 8 hours in the event of a commercial power outage.
+An internal battery can be purchased that will hold power for dial tone up to 8 hours in the event of a commercial power outage.
 Meaning if you have an old POTS phone it will be available for use during that time.
 If you have concerns with the E911 system a simple test call once installed can verify for your peace of mind that it functions properly and has your correct address.
 We are proactively moving customers to this new platform as the equipment made for your current platform are no longer are being produced.

 Cox Support Forums Moderator